• Initial programs provide clothing, school supplies and hot lunches to school children in Harlan County, Kentucky.

 • LIVEAID and USA for AFRICA concerts raise 150 million British pounds for famine relief and children's aid worldwide.

-• Disaster Relief goes to Columbia after the Armero volcano destroys lives and villages.
+• Disaster Relief goes to Colombia after the Armero volcano destroys lives and villages.

 • Save the Children's family of sponsors reaches 100,000 members.